StubHub: 2008–2013

-2014-2022
+2014–present

 On November 4, 2014, Tsakalakis resigned from his position as president, and was replaced with Scott Cutler.
 In 2014, StubHub also announced the appointment of Jonah Freedman as its editor-in-chief, and has since announced plans to become a resource for finding and planning events.
 StubHub has also announced a plan to integrate with ESPN as part of the company's plans to offer more personalized content.
-As of May 2015, the site is visited by over 16 million unique visitors every month.

 In September 2015, the company announced that it would no longer present inclusive ticket prices with fees and other charges included, switching to the practice where a user has the choice to have a lower price displayed at first and fees added at checkout, or fees displayed upfront.
-The company has also announced a commitment to give $1 million of musical instruments to U.S. schools, in partnership with The Mr. Holland's Opus Foundation.
+In 2013, StubHub started its own series of benefit concerts, and by 2015 had partnered with the Mr. Holland's Opus Foundation.

+StubHub was active in the US, Canada, the UK, Mexico, and Germany by 2016, and was the world's largest ticket resale platform.
+In 2016, StubHub had revenues of $940 million.
+In June 2016, the British Competition and Markets Authority (CMA) launched a compliance review of the four main secondary ticketing platform websites in the UK, including Viagogo, StubHub, GetMeIn, and Seatwave.
+At the conclusion of its investigation in 2018, the CMA demanded all four sites make "various changes" to comply with UK law.

 In 2016, the United States Senate commerce committee introduced legislation called the Better Online Ticket Sales, or BOTS, Act which was later signed into law in December 2016 by President Obama.
 This law makes using bots to purchase tickets under certain circumstances illegal and holds bot owners liable for obtained tickets.
 StubHub expressed support for the legislation.

+Sukhinder Singh Cassidy was made president of StubHub in 2018, replacing Cutler.

+In 2018, StubHub sold $4.75 billion in tickets with $1.1 billion in fees, and sold tickets in 44 countries, particularly the United States.

+In February 2020, just before the COVID-19 pandemic, StubHub merged with Viagogo, also founded by Baker, in a $4.05 billion transaction and both platforms were then owned by StubHub Holdings.
+To satisfy regulators, StubHub agreed to sell its business outside of North America, including its UK business, to Digital Fuel Capital LLC.

+In July 2022, Nayaab Islam was appointed StubHub president.

+The company became a public company via an initial public offering in September 2025.
+The IPO came after previous delays in 2022 and early 2024.